Why Trump is skipping the White House Correspondents' Dinner

 Some on Team Trump will try to spin this announcement as Trump's attempt to avoid hobnobbing with the "dishonest media."
 Don't fall for that.
 Trump won't attend because being a punchline rattles him.

-Trump has been lashing at out comedians long before being sworn in as the 45th president.
+Trump has been lashing out at comedians long before being sworn in as the 45th president.
 At the 2011 WHCD, Meyers unleashed a barrage of jokes at Trump, including this line that caused Trump's face to become even more orange: "Donald Trump has been saying he will run for president as a Republican, which is surprising since I just assumed he was running as a joke."

 One of the best jokes of the night was President Obama's, mocking Trump's experience as host of Celebrity Apprentice as "preparation" to be president: "Ultimately, you didn't blame [rapper] Lil Jon or [singer] Meatloaf, you fired Gary Busey.
 These are the kinds of decisions that keep me up at night."